-We have recently finished up a major overhaul on our Morgan 33' Out Island.
+In the early 2000's we finished up a major overhaul on our Morgan 33' Out Island.
 We love this boat!
-It has
+It has tons of

-Venezuela and back.
-Since the fellow was 72, they decided to swallow the anchor and buy a house
+back.
+Since the fellow was 72, they decided to swallow the anchor and buy a house ashore.

-our musical tastes as well.
-It's great to listen to smooth jazz during sundowner-hour and new age
+tastes as well.
+It's great to listen to smooth jazz during sundowner-hour and new age/ambient music while

-into the time we were able to devote to getting Dreamtime ready for the big "cast-off" but she did get
+time we were able to devote to getting Dreamtime ready for the big "cast-off" but she did get ready, As every

-In 2005 we sold the house and cars, put a few things into storage and took off... we're now
+In 2005 we sold the house and cars, put a few things into storage, moved aboard and took off... we're now